-After making any needed adjustments to their assessment tool, it is administered to students and data is collected from the assessment tool.
-Reading Day is conducted in February when departments and programs evaluate student work and data collected during the time their assessment tool was administered to students.
-Following this evaluation, the department or program modifies curriculum as needed and submits a report detailing their process to the Assessment of Student Knowledge Committee (ASK).
-In April, the college faculty gather to participate in Dialogue Day, when departmental/program results are shared with other faculty across divisions as a means of promoting a college-wide discussion over best practices and insights gained through the current year's assessment process.
+After making any needed adjustments to their assessment plan, the department implements the process.
+Reading Day is conducted near February when departments and programs analyze data.
+Following this analysis, the department or program modifies curriculum as needed and submits a report detailing their process to the Assessment of Student Knowledge Committee (ASK).
+In April, the college faculty gather to participate in Dialogue Day, when departmental/program results are shared with the college as a means of promoting a college-wide discussion on best practices and insights gained through the current year's process.

-Following Dialogue Day, departments and programs adjust curriculum based on the results of the data that was collected and the assessment tool is adjusted as needed in preparation for the next year's assessment cycle.
+Following Dialogue Day, departments and programs may adjust curriculum, instruction or program design based on the results of the data collected.